 What you need to know before you go:

 - While traveling Morocco, you may find tours that offer desert camping just 30 minutes away from Marrakech, however you’ll be sold short of the experiencing the magnificent sand dunes, which are found much deeper within the Sahara.
 The Erg Chebbi Dunes where Desert Luxury Camp resides is the best spot in the Sahara for its unparalleled beauty.

 - Many tour operators run tours from Fez, Marrakech, and other popular cities and will provide transportation to and from these destinations in an inclusive tour package.
-Usually these tours take at least 2 days to even arrive at the desert, stopping along the way in various towns and staying overnight at hotels.
-Sometimes tour operators and hotels run independently from one another meaning the tour operator will pick different desert camps to stay in based on availability, so if you are going this route it’s important to double check to know exactly which camp you’ll be staying in.
+Usually, these tours take at least 2 days to even arrive at the desert, stopping along the way in various towns and staying overnight at hotels.
+Sometimes tour operators and desert camps run independently from one another meaning the tour operator will pick different desert camps to stay in based on availability, so if you are going this route it’s important to double-check to know exactly which camp you’ll be staying in.
 I like that Desert Luxury Camp offer the multi-day tour and camp option all from the same source, so you know exactly what you’re getting.

 - Be careful of other knock-off camps with similar names to Desert Luxury Camp.
 This is the only Desert Luxury Camp and they are not affiliated with any other camps.